-Serbia: Erste Bank potential financier of Italy’s Fintel Energia Wind park project in Serbia1.
-June 2015. / News Serbia Energy
+Serbia: Erste Bank potential financier of Italy’s Fintel Energia Wind park project in Serbia, News Serbia Energy

 Erste Bank may be the lead financial partner of Fintel Energia wind park JV project with its Serbian partner MK Holding.
 Fintel inked the non-binding assessment memo for the financing of 9.9MW wind farm in Vrsac region.